hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## TTL Cache

 Time-to-live for in-memory (HTTP) cache entries in minutes.
 Defaults to 5 minutes.
 Setting to 0 means disabling this cache.
+This cache is used for requests with identical HTTP request config, e.g. headers, method, url.

+Only usable for probes which does not have [chaining requests.](https://hyperjumptech.github.io/monika/guides/examples#requests-chaining)

 ```bash
 # Set TTL cache for HTTP to 5 minutes